dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 (either directly in a browser that supports Dart or by compiling to JavaScript).

-A minimal Dart application has
+The most minimal Dart application has

 * one Dart source file&mdash;a
   file with the .dart suffix that contains Dart code.
 * one top-level main() function.
   This is the entry point for your application.

+As long as this simple Dart app can be run from the command line (and does not rely on the browser), you can run it using `dart`, the Dart VM tool.
+For example:

+{% prettify sh %}
+dart main.dart
+{% endprettify %}

-* a pubspec.yaml file containing the name of the app and (optionally) a description.
+**An app with any level of complexity should also include a pubspec file.** The pubspec.yaml file contains the name of the app and (optionally) a description.

 For example:

 {% prettify yaml %}
 name: hello_world